 HRS will review the application and contact you if additional information is needed, or with a preliminary approval to seek institutional signature (see Step 3).
 HRS will assign a restricted data agreement (RDA) number, which you will use in all future correspondence.

 Step 3.
 Researcher applies for IRB Approval and Institutional Contracting Authority Signature

-Depending on your institutional practices, in parallel, you should also submit the HRS Confidentiality Agreement to your institutional Contracting Authority to review and sign.
+Once you have preliminary approval, submit the HRS Confidentiality Agreement to your institutional Contracting Authority to review and sign.

 4. HRS Finalizes Application and Sends Data

-The completed application is reviewed and approved and a counter-signed copy of the Confidentiality Agreement is sent to you by courier along with the approval letter and data requested in encrypted format.
+The completed application is reviewed and approved and a counter-signed copy of the Confidentiality Agreement is sent to you by via email.